ZakariyaGutale/ZakariyaGutale/README.md

 # Hello 👋:
-I am currently a Cloud Operations Engineer at Ruter AS.
+I am currently working at Cloud OPS @RuterNO

 # About my work
 As a Cloud Operations Engineer at Ruter AS, the public transportation authority for Oslo and Viken counties in Norway, I oversee a multitude of operational aspects.
 My responsibilities include monitoring and managing ticket systems, real-time displays, databases, vehicle systems, apps, networks, the Ruter mobile app, and network equipment.
 Key tasks encompass: